Logo

 withdraw_tankReclaim ADA from an owned tank

-consume_oracleBatcher consumes part of a tank's ADA, paying the owner in tokens at oracle rate
+consume_oracleBatcher consumes part of a tank's ADA, paying the owner in tokens at the oracle rate

 execute_scheduledBatcher executes a scheduled transaction after its execution time